Excitonic Resonances in Coherent Anti-Stokes Raman Scattering from Single Wall Carbon Nanotubes: Results

-The CNTs can be used for the simultaneous er-CARS imaging and local heating the CNT for targeted destruction of viruses and cancer cells.\cite{Golubewa2020} Most biological tissues have transparency window in the IR region where the $E_{11}$ transition energies of small-diameter CNTs are found, therefore the heat wave can be localized near the CNT position.
-Now the temperature control methods rely mostly on mathematical models.\cite{Eskiizmir2017,Golubewa2020} In our setup we can directly probe and control local temperature, using Raman signal of CNT as a thermometer.
-We measured the Raman spectrum of a small CNT bundle with during simultaneous irradiation with pulsed $E_p$ and $E_S$ beams of varying powers.
+The CNTs can be used for the simultaneous er-CARS imaging and local heating of the CNT for targeted destruction of viruses and cancer cells.\cite{Golubewa2020} Most biological tissues have a transparency window in the IR region where the $E_{11}$ transition energies of small-diameter CNTs are found.
+Therefore the heat wave can be localized near the CNT position.
+Now the temperature control methods rely primarily on mathematical models.\cite{Eskiizmir2017,Golubewa2020} In our setup, we can directly probe and control the local temperature using the Raman signal of CNT as a thermometer.
+We measured the Raman spectrum of a small CNT bundle during simultaneous irradiation with pulsed $E_p$ and $E_S$ beams of varying powers.
 The Raman spectra are shown in Figure \ref{FIG:Appl}c from weak (black) to strong (red) irradiation powers (the measured laser power is the sum of both pump and Stokes beams).
 Notably, no defects were introduced to the sample, as the D mode doesn't grow in intensity\cite{Gordeev2016a}.
 Further, we observe that the LO phonon broadens and shifts to smaller energies.
 We plot the LO phonon position as a function of total power $P_S+P_p$ in the inset of Figure \ref{FIG:Appl}c.
 The Raman shift is converted to temperature by a -0.023 cm$^{-1}$/K coefficient \cite{Ouyang2004}.
-We can easily achieve temperatures close to 200 °C, when even 80 °C will denaturate the proteins in the living cells\cite{Chen2016}.
-This means that CNT-based er-CARS microscopy is suitable for tracking, local heating, and disruption of the cancer cells.
+We can quickly achieve temperatures close to 200 °C when even 80 °C will denature the proteins in the living cells\cite{Chen2016}.
+This means that CNT-based er-CARS microscopy is suitable for tracking, local heating, and disrupting cancer cells.